-With WordPress 6.0, new blocks are also added that are intended to further improve full site editing and allow more design options within the Gutenberg editor.
+WordPress 6.0 also adds new blocks that are intended to further improve full site editing, and allow more design options within the Gutenberg editor.
 Let's go through these blocks briefly and clearly:

 - Comments: With the new function, you can include comments by block.
-This includes sub-blocks for the name of the commenter, the avatar images, the actual content of the comment and some more.
-Everything in this block can be customised so that you can design and display your comment column the way you want.
+This includes sub-blocks for the name of the commenter, the avatar pictures, the actual content of the comment and some more.
+Everything in this block can be customized so that you can design and display your comment column the way you want.

 - Read more: This block is a further development of the excerpt block introduced in WordPress 5.9, with which you could display a short excerpt (a preview) of an article on your site page.
 Now there is also a separate "Read More" block, with which you can design a button or link in such a way that it is guaranteed to be noticed and clicked by your readers.

 - Author biography: With this block you can display the short biography that you can create for the authors in their user settings.
 In conjunction with the block for the author's name and the avatar block that follows, you can design and display your own Box for authors.

 - Avatar: With the avatar block you can display the author's picture.
 Either for authors you specify (this can be useful, for example, if you are building an "About us" site and want to create several authors boxes) or automatically for the person of the current post or the current site.